dadler64/PennSim/README.md

   It is recommended that you import the project into an IDE such as IntelliJ and build it in there.

-  Once you get the project running (or have acquired the [PennSim.jar](https://github.com/dadler64/PennSim/releases/)) give [A Gentle Guide to Using PennSim](https://github.com/dadler64/PennSim/wiki/PennSim-Guide) on the wiki a read to learn the basics of PennSim and the LC3 architecture.
+  Once you get the project running (or have acquired the [PennSim-x.x.x.jar](https://github.com/dadler64/PennSim/releases/)) give [[A Gentle Guide to Using PennSim]] on the wiki a read to learn the basics of PennSim and the LC3 architecture.

 ## Contributing

-  For now if you would like to contribute check out any current [projects](https://github.com/dadler64/PennSim/projects) that need work as well as any open [issues](https://github.com/dadler64/PennSim/issues) which could be resolved.
+  For now if you would like to contribute check out any currently open [issues](https://github.com/dadler64/PennSim/issues) which could be resolved.